nikhilgiji/mavrick/README.md

-# Mavrick
+# Mavrick: Accelerating Image Processing

-Mavrick is an image processing library built on JAX, designed to provide efficient and scalable image processing capabilities.
+Mavrick is an image processing library built on JAX, designed to provide efficient and scalable image processing capabilities on CPU and GPU.

 **Note:** *Mavrick is currently in active development and most features are still in development.*